 Tip #1) Have fun!

-As you move closer and closer to the passion and connection you want with your partner, remember to let yourself have fun.
-It’s easy to fall into the trap of taking ourselves and our relationship too seriously.
-Potentially joyful moments get passed by or are muted when we are so focused on working hard for this goal.
-Keep in mind what you want and continue to be mindful.
 At the same time, however, make it a priority to enjoy the process along the way.
-Deeper intimacy and greater connection may be more accessible to you sooner when you are in a lighter, more open place.
+Deeper intimacy and greater connection will be more accessible to you sooner when you are in a lighter, more open place.

 2.)
 Celebrate—even the “small” stuff

-As we saw in the example of the newspaper column, it is quite common to prioritize our goals and accomplishments (or lack thereof).
-This can be a useful practice, but there are also disadvantages as the writer pointed out.
-The same prioritizing can occur in our relationships.
+As we saw in the example of the newspaper column, some of us prioritize our goals–big ones and small ones.
+The same prioritizing can happen in our relationships.
 All of our attention goes to the “big” issues which leaves many moments of “little” success discounted or completely unnoticed.
 How might it feel different if you and your love celebrate even the “small” successes?

 We’ve suggested that you focus on each moment to notice and celebrate what’s going right.
 So it might feel like a contradiction when we encourage you to keep alive possibilities of living in a loving space within yourself and with a partner.

-We encourage you to keep your dreams alive, celebrate your successes together, and keep the fun times flowing.
+We encourage you to keep possibilities alive, celebrate your successes together, and keep the fun times flowing.